Dynamic flux surrogate-based partitioned methods for interface problems

-In this section we demonstrate numerically the performance of the DMD flux surrogate-based partitioned scheme (DMD-FS) formulated in Section \ref{sec:DMD}.
-To that end we compare and contrast the accuracy and efficiency of this scheme with the IVR(C) and IVR(L) methods using two different solutions and two distinct parameter settings for the diffusion coefficient in the model transmission problem.
-In all cases we use a rotating velocity field $\mathbf{v} = \left(0.5-y, x-0.5\right)$ to define the advective term in \eqref{eq:TP}.
+In this section we demonstrate numerically the performance of the DMD-FS and $\mu$DMD-FS partitioned schemes formulated in Section \ref{sec:DMD}.
+To that end we compare and contrast the accuracy and efficiency of these schemes with that of the IVR(C) and IVR(L) methods using two different solutions and two distinct parameter settings for the diffusion coefficient in the model transmission problem \eqref{eq:TP}.
+As a reference, we use a non-hybrid monolithic discretization of this problem.
+In all cases the advective term in \eqref{eq:TP} is defined by the rotating velocity field $\bm{v} = \left(0.5-y, x-0.5\right)$.